 Road Scholar Today

-Today, Road Scholar offers 5,500 learning adventures, serving more than 100,000 participants annually.
-Our programs combine travel and education to provide experiential learning opportunities featuring an extraordinary range of topics, formats and locations, in every state in the U.S., 150 countries and aboard ships on rivers and oceans worldwide.
+Today, Road Scholar offers thousands of learning adventures, serving 80-100,000 participants annually.
+Our programs combine travel and education to provide experiential learning opportunities featuring an extraordinary range of topics, formats and locations, in nearly every state in the U.S., nearly 100 countries and aboard ships on rivers and oceans worldwide.